made in india

 In this article, we’ll explain how inventory management works inside POS software, why traditional methods fail as restaurants grow, and what restaurant owners should understand before relying on inventory automation.

-What Is Restaurant Inventory Management in POS Software?
+What Is Restaurant POS Inventory Management?

-Restaurant inventory management in a POS system means tracking ingredients, stock movement, and usage automatically through billing and operations.
+Restaurant inventory management in a POS system means tracking ingredients, stock movement, and usage automatically through billing and daily operations.

 Instead of manually updating stock registers or spreadsheets, inventory is adjusted in real time when: